 In Australia & Newzeland Christmas comes during summer.
 People go in for cold turkey and ham along with seafood and salads.
 The traditional Christmas plum pudding is served with cold custard, ice cream or cream.

-The African and Asian countries celebrate Christmas by following western customs as attending religious service, giving presents, singing carols and decorating Christmas trees and having a big spread of meal.
+The African and Asian countries and India as well celebrate Christmas by following western customs as attending religious service, giving presents, singing carols and decorating Christmas trees and having a big spread of meal.

 Its needless to say how Christmas is celebrated in Jerusalem and Bethlehem the birth place of baby Christ.
 Jerusalem is known as the city of three Christmases.